SahanDisa/cloud-platform-portal/README.md

 # cloud platform portal

-full stack application for a portal which is handle for cloud features like blob storages, logic apps,vms instance to teach students how platform works and to teach easily with dummy components using this platforms with hands on experience.
+cloud platform portal is a full stack application for students who like to versertile their knowledge on cloud technologies using Microsoft Azure.
+It includes cloud features like blob storages, logic apps,vms instance to teach students how platform works and to teach easily with dummy components using this platforms with hands on experience.

 ### frontend :- angular 8
 ### backend :- node.js